folio-org/folio-org.github.io/_remote/Net-Z3950-FOLIO/README.md

 Thanks to the magic of the protocol-polyglot [YAZ GFS](https://software.indexdata.com/yaz/doc/server.html), the FOLIO Z39.50 server also serves the SRU (REST-like) and SRW (SOAP-based) protocols.
 For example, if running the server on your local host, you can use the following to obtain an XML-formatted OPAC record containing both bibliographic metadata in MARCXML format and holdings-and-item information such as might be used by an OPAC.
 Replace placeholder <dbname> with the real database name (or tenant id).

     http://localhost:9997/<dbname>?version=1.1&operation=searchRetrieve&query=title=a&maximumRecords=1&recordSchema=opac

+## Troubleshooting

+If when you perform a search your Z39.50 client reports

+> Cannot query field "search_instances" on type "Query".

+The problem is that the back-end FOLIO service you are searching in does not have `mod-search` (ElasticSearch-based searching in inventory), which was first released in FOLIO R1-2021 (Iris).
+In this case, you should configure the Z39.50 server to use the older approach of searching directly in `mod-inventory-storage`.
+You can most easily do this by changing the `graphqlQuery` entry in [`etc/config.json`](etc/config.json) from "mod-search.graphql-query" to "instances.graphql-query".
+Note, however, that as of FOLIO R2-2022 (Morning Glory), searching directly in inventory will no longer work for full-text searches such as author and title, only for exact-value searches such as HRID and ISBN.

 ## Additional information